 The school will deliver its responsibilities for identifying and acting on early help needs, safeguarding and child protection in line with the policies and procedures identified by the Sheffield Safeguarding partnership.
 The school will be fully engaged, involved and included in local safeguarding arrangements.
-Once the school is named as a relevant agency by local safeguarding partners, it will follow its statutory duty to cooperate with the published arrangements in the same way as other relevant agencies.
+Once the school is named as a relevant agency by local safeguarding partners, it will follow its statutory duty to cooperate with the published arrangements in the same way as other relevant agencies, i.e. the DSL will make sure she is available for child in need meetings, child protection conferences or strategy meetings for professionals as when is needed.
 The school will act in accordance with the safeguarding arrangements.
+If any staff member, Governor or volunteer in school has a concern, don't matter how low the concern is they need to talk to the safeguarding team immediately to get advice and support to move forward.